 FAFSA on the Web

-This web site explains how to complete the Free Application for Federal Student Aid (FAFSA).
-It explains the purpose of the FAFSA questions.
-This site also contains a section that provides answers to several frequently asked questions (FAQs).
-If you have additional questions about federal student aid or how to complete an electronic or paper application after you review this site, you can call the Federal Student Aid Information Center (FSAIC) at 1-800-4-FED-AID (1-800-433-3243) or contact your financial aid administrator (FAA).
-You can also go to the federal student aid web site at www.studentaid.ed.gov.
+This page explains how to complete the Free Application for Federal Student Aid (FAFSA) online.
+If you have additional questions about federal student aid or how to complete an electronic or paper application, call the Federal Student Aid Information Center (FSAIC) at 1-800-4-FED-AID (1-800-433-3243) or contact your financial aid administrator (FAA).
+You can also go to the federal student aid web site here.

 Why Complete a FAFSA (Free Application for Federal Student Aid)?